Limitations of deducing measures of limsup sets from measures of finite intersections: Introduction

-We give examples answering Question 1 in the negative and investigate the consequences if we ask for some control of measures of higher intersections.
-Our first main result is the following:
+We give examples answering Question \ref{Q} in the negative and investigate the consequences if we ask for control of measures of some of the higher intersections.
+We note that the requirements in Theorem BV1 of the space being doubling and the enlargement condition on the sequences are fairly mild, and so we neglect them in the question for brevity.
+Indeed, the examples rendering the answer to the question negative satisfy these requirements.
+Our first main result is the following, which answers Question \ref{Q} for the case $m=2$ and also gives answers for the question fixing the measures of higher intersections.